 Typeform allows this, along with a redirect button – but it’s pretty hard to find.

-Their default is just one quiz result – that just shows the score and takes everyone to the same result.
-This lack of personalization means the end of the quiz will be anti-climatic to your users, and could hurt conversions.
+Typeform only creates one quiz result by default- that just shows the score and takes everyone to the same result.
+This lack of personalization means the end of the quiz will be anti-climatic to your users and could hurt conversions.

 One last note about Typeform’s quizzes – their social sharing is pretty basic:

 Social sharing is a big reason why quizzes work so well for marketing – so this was more than a bit surprising to us.

 These buttons will let your respondents easily share a link to your tyepform on their social media accounts.
 It is not possible to edit these buttons, or change the URLs they point to.

 Almost every other quiz maker we’ve reviewed supports a wider range of platforms – including WhatsApp and Messenger.